Give us a call now for an immediate match with a local pro.

 Choose an HVAC company with highly trained technicians who have appropriate licensing and experience.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

-You should have your HVAC system inspected approximately twice a year.
-At the time of the inspection, your technician will inform you if any services are required.
-You should also call a technician if you start noticing issues such as unusual smells, leaks, or strange noises.
-If your home has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected approximately twice yearly.
+Following an inspection, your technician will inform you what services are needed.
+You should also schedule an inspection if you start noticing issues such as unusual smells, leaks, or strange noises.
+If your system has ductwork, it should be inspected every few years.

 You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
 During all seasons, keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at a time.
 You could also consider purchasing a smart thermostat.